solving a linear system

 \(A\) is a tall matrix (least squares solution)

-When the linear system is over-determined, an exact solution may not necessarily exist, in which case we can get a best-effort result by computing the least squares solution.
-That is, the solution that minimizes \(||A x - b||\).
+when the linear system is over-determined, an exact solution may not necessarily exist, in which case we can get a best-effort result by computing the least squares solution. that is, the solution that minimizes \(||A x - b||\).

-This can be done using the QR decomposition.
+this can be done using the qr decomposition.

 use faer::prelude::*;